GiuliaGronchi/portfolio/README.md

 ### Active Bacteria
 [Publication](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.103.052134)

 Developed a new model for a **microscale thermal machine** based upon active particle statistical physics.
 The model is a complex stochastic process with colored noise that reproduces the persistence of motion of self-propelled particles, such as microswimmer (bacteria etc.) or other active particles.
-To extract work in a model of this kind we proposed to modulate in time the parameters of the bath, as it happens in a kind of Stirling engine (a variation of the famous Carnot one).
-Analytical insights were simulated in **C**.
+To extract work in a model of this kind we proposed to modulate in time the parameters of the bath, as it happens in a kind of Stirling engine.
+Physical processes were simulated in **C**.
 <p align="center">
   <img src="/assets/img/thermal_engine.png" alt="Images">
 </p>